Neil Barsky: Rikers Island

 "the only way to transform Rikers is to destroy it; it needs to be permanently closed.
 The buildings are crumbling.
 The guard culture of prisoner abuse and the gang culture of violence are ingrained.
-The complex is New York’s Guantánamo Bay: a secluded island, beyond the gaze of watchdogs, where the Constitution is no guide.
-It is a place that has outlived its usefulness."In this piece, Barsky later made the case that "the closing of the country’s most notorious jail would serve as a powerful message" for national criminal justice reform.
+The complex is New York's Guantánamo Bay: a secluded island, beyond the gaze of watchdogs, where the Constitution is no guide.
+It is a place that has outlived its usefulness."In this piece, Barsky later made the case that "the closing of the country's most notorious jail would serve as a powerful message" for national criminal justice reform.

 In March 2017, de Blasio announced his support for plans to close the Rikers Island complex through reducing the number of inmates from 10,000 to 5,000 and establishing a system of smaller jails in all five boroughs.
 These plans were released by an independent commission studying Rikers Island, created by City Council speaker Melissa Mark-Viverito.
 Previously, in February 2016, de Blasio had called the idea of shutting down Rikers Island a "noble concept," but described it as unrealistic due to the cost.

-Filmmaker

-Barsky was inspired to work on documentaries after observing the success of Waiting for Superman and Gasland in sparking discussion about their respective underlying issues (charter schools and fracking).
-He produced and directed Koch, a documentary released in 2012 (and theatrically released February 2013) about the role that former New York City Mayor Ed Koch played in transforming the city in the 1980s.

-Barsky was co-executive producer and director of the documentary Knuckleball!, the short documentary Witnesses NYC, and the Koch episode in the TV series documentary POV.

-The Marshall Project

-The Marshall Project is a nonprofit journalism organization founded by Barsky, aiming towards issues related to criminal justice in the United States.

-In his byline for an op-ed for the New York Times in November 2013, Barsky stated that he was working on The Marshall Project, with a one-sentence description and a link to a preliminary website.
-In February 2014, former New York Times executive editor Bill Keller announced that he was joining the project as head of the editorial team.
-The project had two of its investigative journalism pieces published in Slate and the Washington Post respectively, and it launched in November 2014 with funding from Barsky and many other sources, including the Ford Foundation.